Rockfish Valley Morning by Konrad Michels of Tonal Photo

 Touchscreen consistency - Destructive operations (like formatting) require physical button confirmation, not touch

-Folder creation - Located in Browse Mode only; requires navigating three to four levels deep; names are automatic and not editable; no indication of which storage you're browsing; cannot select existing folders as destination
+Folder creation - Located in Browse Mode only; requires navigating two to three levels deep; names are automatic and not editable; no indication of which storage you're browsing; cannot select existing folders as destination

 Custom profiles - Five available, but no custom naming - only "Profile 1" through "Profile 5"